robotixboy/lickity_splitz_icecream/README.md

 1. Clone repository.

-2. Run `rails server` in the directory of the project.
+2. Run `bin/dev` in the directory of the project.
+The reason for this command instead of `rails server` is because we are using Tailwind CSS.

 3. View on `localhost:3000`.